A Guide to Autoclaving Plastics and GlassMarcusCannon

 Maintenance – Monitoring and maintenance are vital to ensure the smooth running of the autoclave.
 Follow the manufacturer’s guidelines for preventative maintenance and regularly run tests to check its efficacy.

 PPE – Ensure staff always use the correct PPE (Personal Protective Equipment) when using the autoclave.
 This includes heat-resistant gloves, goggles, lab coats and closed-toe shoes.

 Record keeping – Users of the autoclave must ensure that records of maintenance and repairs are kept up-to-date.
-Records should indicate type of repair and date any services were carried out.
+Records should indicate the type of repair and date any services were carried out.